john2exonets/AlexaController/README.md

 So, in the Example code, I have defined "Emergency Plan Alpha", so to trigger this I tell Alexa: "Alexa...Turn on Emergency Plan Alpha".
 This triggers the program to send out 'plan/alpha: {"cmd": "Execute"}'.

+I have added files needed to create a Docker Contaier to the repo.
+Keep in mind that you will need to have an Alexa device in the same subnet as your Docker server in order for the Alexa device to "find" your psuedo-devices.